SliderOnTheBlack/SliderOnTheBlack/README.md

 ### Hello there
-I am a young coder/graphic designer thats looking to grow on github!
+I am a young (ish) coder/graphic designer thats looking to grow on github!